 So, how do you decide whether to DIY your content or entrust your strategy to professionals?
 First, consider the following:

-• Assess your current team’s expertise and skills
+• Your current team’s expertise and skills

-• Consider their workload and availability
+• Workload and availability

 As for who to hire, look for an agency with: